shamsa-abid/CodingTasks/README.md

 java -jar AddParameterRefactoringDetector.jar F:/tmp/repoClone output.csv cloned
 ```

-4. If a repo needs to be clones then mention the repo URL and execute the command
+4. If a repo needs to be cloned then mention the repo URL and execute the command
 ```
 java -jar AddParameterRefactoringDetector.jar <directory name to clone repo> <name of output.csv file> <repo URL>
 ```